Herbert Loewe: Biography

 Loewe was a graduate of Queens' College, Cambridge.
 He was Chief English Master at the Schools of the Alliance at Cairo and Abyassiyyeh, Egypt, and the author of Kitab el Ansab of Samani.
 Loewe was a lecturer in Semitic languages at Exeter College, Oxford, from 1913 until 1931 when he accepted an academic position at Cambridge.
 Just before he left Oxford, he was responsible for the installation of three tablets in honour of Oxford Jewish heritage.
 The tablets celebrate the Centenary of the birth of Neubauer, who was a noted Jewish librarian in the Bodleian.
 Loewe was Curator of Oriental Literature, University Library, Cambridge, and Reader in Rabbinics, Cambridge, from 1931 to his death.
-From 1939-1940 Loewe was president of the Society for Old Testament Study.
+From 1939 to 1940 Loewe was president of the Society for Old Testament Study.

-Loewe's first son, Raphael Loewe (1919–2011) was a scholar of Hebrew and a professor at University College London, while his second son Michael Loewe is a noted scholar of Chinese who taught at Cambridge University.
+Loewe's first son, Raphael Loewe (1919–2011) was a scholar of Hebrew and a professor at University College London, while his second son Michael Loewe was a noted scholar of Chinese who taught at Cambridge University.